anderkve/FYS3150/_sources/book/projects/project3.md

 We will use RK4 in the problems below, unless specified otherwise.
 However, having the simple forward Euler method implemented is still very useful -- for instance it can help you check if a problem in your results is due a problem in your RK4 code or some other part of the code.

-#### Problem 9
+#### Problem 8

 It's time to test and explore your code, to check that it does what it's supposed to.
 You should at least perform the experiments listed below, but feel free to run other tests/experiments as well.

-  - Simulate the movement of single particle in your Penning trap for a total time of $100 \mu s$.
+  - Simulate the movement of single particle in your Penning trap for a total time of $100 \textrm{µs}$.
 Make a plot of the motion in the $z$ direction as a function of time.
 Does the result look as expected, given the value of $\omega_z$?

   - Simulate two particles in your Penning trap and make a plot of their motion in the $xy$-plane with and without particle interactions.
 Make sure to use the same initial conditions in the two cases.